pantheon-systems/documentation/source/_docs/solr.md

 ## Using Solr with WordPress or Drupal

-For installation instructions and additional details, see [Enabling Solr for WordPress](/docs/wordpress-solr), [Enabling Solr with Drupal](/docs/solr-drupal) or [Enabling Solr on Drupal 8](/docs/solr-drupal-8).
+For installation instructions and additional details, see [Enabling Solr for WordPress](/docs/wordpress-solr), [Enabling Solr with Drupal 7](/docs/solr-drupal-7) or [Enabling Solr on Drupal 8](/docs/solr-drupal-8).

 ## Known Limitations of Pantheon's Solr Service